 3. When corresponding with your insurance company, always follow up to make sure your fax, email or letter has arrived.
 It is OREP’s policy to issue same-day confirmation to clients.
 But it’s always smart to confirm that your application/renewal has arrived.
 It’s just too important not to.

 Covering Your Tail

 Several factors make carrying E&O insurance more important than ever.
-Unlike other professions, claims for appraisers typically arise years after the date of the report.
+Unlike other professions, claims for appraisers and inspectors typically arise years after the date of the report.
 This is because claims often result from the subject property going into default- which usually takes at least a year or two.
 For this reason, it is vital to maintain coverage for all the work completed in the boom years, even if business is slow today.

 If you are not working and don’t want to continue your insurance policy into the future, another way to keep coverage for past work is to purchase “tail” or “extended reporting period” coverage.
 This covers past work for a specified period of time into the future.
 It is usually offered for a limited time after the policy expires, so don’t delay if you want coverage continued.

 If you don’t have E&O, today’s climate should give you pause to consider it.
 Appraisers are coming under greater scrutiny by lenders and regulators in the wake of the fraud epidemic and the rising number of defaults due to changing market conditions.
 When a loan goes bad, the appraisal is always examined.